threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

 Only reason for BCDBs to talk to each other is replication.
 But this is probably not intended to happen like this.

 ACLs can also be adapted without issue.
 Now read/write/delete based on 3bot ID, can be changed to DID.
 You can identify yourself based on the keys in there.
-As we still use same keys everywhere, not issue.
+As we still use same keys everywhere, no issue.

 ### DID for 3Bot sysadmin ?